 AJVR Narrative Review

-Narrative Review: Is a critical and concise summary of information about subject areas in which important advancements have been made over the past 5 years.
-This information has clear potential to aid in achievement of the highest quality, ethical standards of clinical veterinary care, animal welfare, and public health.
+Narrative Review: Is a critical and concise summary of information about a subject area in veterinary medicine in which important advancements have been made over the past 5 years.
+The results are qualitative rather than quantitative.
 The article builds on previous work and has clearly defined search criteria, focusing on salient articles.

 References: ≤ 50